-Serving Kitchener-Waterloo, Milton and the surrounding areas, Anchoridge Counselling takes pride in working with individuals who are apart of the LGBTQ2S+ community.
+Serving Kitchener-Waterloo, Milton and the surrounding areas, Anchoridge Counselling takes great pride in working with individuals who are apart of the LGBTQ2S+ community.

+The world has come a long way, but we still have a long way to go.
+Despite rapidly growing cultural acceptance of diverse sexual and romantic orientations and gender identifications, oppression, discrimination, and marginalization of LGBTQ2S+ people persist.
 Many individuals who identify themselves as part of the LGBTQ2S+ community seek counselling for similar reasons to non-LGBTQ2S+ individuals (ie. depression, anxiety, grief, couples therapy, work stress etc).
-And while some issues have little to do with sexuality, gender, or identity, the LGBTQ2S+ community does have its own set of unique challenges as well.
+And while some issues have little to do with sexuality, gender or identity, the LGBTQ2S+ community does have its own set of unique challenges as well.

 Our team of therapists will evaluate each person individually to determine what type of treatment is best.
 Treatment is customized to fit the specific needs of each person.
 We use psychotherapy methods such as: